ClusterIP vs. NodePort vs. LoadBalancer: Key Differences and When to Use Them?

 In Kubernetes, the ClusterIP Service is used for Pod-to-Pod communication within the same cluster.
 This means that a client running outside of the cluster, such as a user accessing an application over the internet, cannot directly access a ClusterIP Service.

 When a ClusterIP Service is created, it is assigned a static IP address.
-This address remains the same for the lifetime of the Service.
+This address remains the same for the service's lifetime.
 When a client sends a request to the IP address, the request is automatically routed to one of the Pods behind the Service.
 If multiple Pods are associated, the ClusterIP Service uses load balancing to distribute traffic equally among them.

 In the image above, the green bar titled "back-end" represents a ClusterIP Service.
 It sits in front of all the Pods labeled "back-end" and redirects incoming traffic to one of them.